StarLancer

 January 29, 2025

-A game that is forever lodged in my memory Somewhere between Top Gun and Star Wars, Starlancer just hit differently when compared to Wing Commander and Freelancer Not all aspects of the game have aged very well, the gameplay, mission design and ambiance have only gotten better with age.
+A game that is forever lodged in my memory Somewhere between Top Gun and Star Wars, Starlancer just hit differently when compared to Wing Commander and Freelancer Not all aspects of the game have aged very well, however the gameplay, mission design and ambiance have only gotten better with age.

 user avatar@Maxobiwanuser avatar@Maxobiwan